sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 }
 ~~~

-Note that it subscribes to the shippingChannel.
+Note that it subscribes to the `shippingChannel`.
 When the master shipping subsystem has processed the commands it publishes DomainEvents to this topic.
 It can be JMS messages, maybe serialized with [Protobuf][10], but that is technical details handled in the integration product and hidden from the business domain.

-  1. recordLoad publishes CargoLoaded, received by tracking subsystem, which updates loadedOnShip for corresponding CargoInfo
+ 1. `recordLoad` publishes `CargoLoaded`, received by tracking subsystem, which updates `loadedOnShip` for corresponding `CargoInfo`
-  2. recordDeparture publishes ShipHasDepartured, received by tracking subsystem, which updates atSea for all CargoInfo loaded on that ship
+ 1. `recordDeparture` publishes `ShipHasDepartured`, received by tracking subsystem, which updates `atSea` for all `CargoInfo` loaded on that ship
-  3. recordArrival publishes ShipHasArrived, received by tracking subsystem, which updates atSea, location, locationTime for all CargoInfo loaded on that ship
+ 1. `recordArrival` publishes `ShipHasArrived`, received by tracking subsystem, which updates `atSea`, `location`, `locationTime` for all `CargoInfo` loaded on that ship
-  4. recordUnload publishes CargoUnloaded, received by tracking subsystem, which updates loadedOnShip for corresponding CargoInfo
+ 1. `recordUnload` publishes `CargoUnloaded`, received by tracking subsystem, which updates `loadedOnShip` for corresponding `CargoInfo`

-The actual public query, locateCargo in the CargoTracker Service, is a plain findByKey without any joins, i.e. super fast.
+The actual public query, `locateCargo` in the CargoTracker Service, is a plain `findByKey` without any joins, i.e. super fast.

 Does it strike you that a relational database might not be necessary, nor optimal, for all types of query stores?
 I think you should select the best tool for the job.
-Key-value store, document-oriented database, and RDBMS with SQL all have their strengths and weaknesses for different scenarios.
+Key-value store, document-oriented database and RDBMS with SQL all have their strengths and weaknesses for different scenarios.

+Sculptor has support for [MongoDB][15].
+{: .alert .alert-success}

 As you can see the same publish/subscribe mechanisms as described before can be used for an architecture based on CQRS.

 ## CommandEvent

-Sculptor also supports CQRS by having possibility to define CommandEvent, which is something that the system is asked to perform, as opposed to DomainEvent, which is something that has happened.
+Sculptor also supports CQRS by having possibility to define `CommandEvent`, which is something that the system is asked to perform, as opposed to `DomainEvent`, which is something that has happened.
 This means that you can make the commands explicit in the model, e.g.

 ~~~
 CommandEvent RecordArrival {